camunda/camunda-docs/docs/components/concepts/clusters.md

 :::tip

-To avoid having to keep resuming your cluster(s) after an autopause, you can:
+To avoid your clusters being automatically paused, you can:

 - Tag the cluster as `test`, `stage`, or `prod`.
 - Use the Camunda 8 Production environment.